Table of Contents

 The best fit depends on your specific use case:

-But in most cases, the ideal approach is not either/or—it’s both.
-When used in combination, they provide a foundation for LLMs to both access the tools they need and collaborate with other agents across systems.
+Use MCP and A2A when you need LLMs to access the tools they need and collaborate with other agents across systems.

 For optimal results, both protocols should be implemented alongside a secure authorization stack, including features like multi-factor authentication (MFA) and fine-grained access controls, to ensure safety without sacrificing flexibility.
 All of this can often be achieved with minimal code overhead.